 Long COVID and Your Gut: When Bloating Started After Infection

-You're not imagining it, and you're not alone.
-Post-infectious IBS after COVID is a well-studied pattern at this point, and the numbers are not small.
-If your gut went sideways after a 2020 to 2022 infection and stayed that way, there's a plausible mechanism behind it and a reasonable plan for what to try.
+Post-infectious IBS after COVID is a well-documented pattern in gastroenterology, and the population-level numbers are not small.
+If your gut went sideways after a 2020 to 2022 infection and stayed that way, a plausible mechanism sits behind it and a reasonable plan exists for what to try.

 The short version

 A meaningful share of people who had COVID developed new or worsened IBS-type symptoms afterward.
-A 2023 meta-analysis by Marasco and colleagues pooled ten studies covering 2,763 COVID patients and found post-COVID IBS in roughly 12 percent of them (Marasco et al., 2023).
-Other prospective cohort data has shown higher rates of functional GI disorders in COVID patients than in controls at six and twelve months out (BMC Infectious Diseases, 2023).
+A 2023 meta-analysis by Marasco and colleagues pooled ten studies covering 2,763 COVID patients and found post-COVID IBS in roughly 12 percent of them.
+Prospective cohort data has shown higher rates of functional GI disorders in COVID patients than in controls at six and twelve months out.

-Low-FODMAP isn't a cure for long COVID.
+Low-FODMAP is not a cure for long COVID.
 It can't undo the infection and it doesn't treat fatigue, brain fog, or the respiratory pieces.
-But if your main residual problem is gut symptoms that look like IBS, the low-FODMAP diet is one of the few interventions with strong evidence for that symptom pattern, regardless of what triggered the IBS in the first place.
+If your main residual problem is gut symptoms that look like IBS, though, the low-FODMAP diet is one of the few interventions with strong evidence for that symptom pattern, regardless of what triggered the IBS in the first place.

 Post-infectious IBS is not new.
 COVID just made it common.